ExaWorks/job-api-spec/specification.md

 submission steps involve CPU-bound operations, such as is the case when initializing secure connections.
 A TLS handshake involves, for example, some encryption and decryption using asymmetric cryptography.
-This is usually slow, even for short messages, enough so as to limit the number of operations to a few hundreds per second per CPU core.
+This is usually slow enough, even for short messages, so as to limit the number of operations to a few hundreds per second per CPU core.
 Since CPU cores are time-shared between threads, only one CPU-bound operation can be effectively executing on a given core at one time.
 A possible timing